Mesh LogoMesh

 npx create-next-app@latest --typescript .

-3. Start development server
+Start the development server to confirm everything works:

 npm run dev